 History and Origins of the Steiner Analysis

-The Steiner analysis was introduced by Cecil C. Steiner in a landmark 1953 paper in the American Journal of Orthodontics.
-Steiner's goal was practical: create a cephalometric framework that a clinician could apply chairside, using a small number of meaningful measurements to characterise facial morphology and guide treatment planning.
-His analysis built on the earlier work of Downs (1948) but replaced the Frankfort Horizontal with the Sella-Nasion (SN) plane as the primary reference — a choice that proved highly reproducible and clinically durable.
+The Steiner analysis was introduced by Cecil C. Steiner in a landmark 1953 paper in the American Journal of Orthodontics,1 and expanded in a second paper in The Angle Orthodontist in 1959.2 Steiner's goal was practical: create a cephalometric framework that a clinician could apply chairside, using a small number of meaningful measurements to characterise facial morphology and guide treatment planning.
+His analysis built on the earlier work of Downs3 but replaced the Frankfort Horizontal with the Sella-Nasion (SN) plane as the primary reference — a choice that proved highly reproducible and clinically durable.

 More than seven decades later, Steiner analysis remains the most universally taught cephalometric analysis in orthodontic education globally.
 Its SNA, SNB, and ANB measurements are part of the clinical vocabulary of every orthodontist, and ANB in particular has become the shorthand for sagittal jaw classification in both clinical practice and research.